15 Best Asian Restaurants in Mumbai

 I have been watching MasterChef US and Australia for a long time now; and I always wondered what the meaning of Gordon Ramsey’s statement was: “Food is love, there have to be emotions on the plate.”
 And trust me, when you realize what Gordon Ramsey is saying there is no other feeling in the world better than that, perhaps mother’s love, but Mother’s Food beats love any day of the week and twice on Sundays.

 When a chef/cook prepares food with emotions, it can easily be felt on the tongue which directly hits the correct emotional neurons in the human mind creating a stimulation giving the best mania one can experience.
 It doesn’t matter what emotions are on the plate, if the chef is angry while cooking, then anger has to be felt.
-Although nowadays, mostly everyone only cooks for money, if that’s the case then greed has to be experienced via food.
+Today, although, mostly everyone only cooks for money, there are some restaurants in Mumbai that serves emotions on a plate.

-Let’s start the list of best Asain restaurants in Mumbai.
+Here is the list of the best Asain restaurants in Mumbai.

 Note: These are the restaurants which I consider as personal favourites.
 Opinions might differ.